Tony Muskett: Monmouth

 In 2021, Muskett's sophomore season, he started all eleven games for the Hawks.
 He led the team to a 7–4 while going 6–1 in conference play.
-After losing the season-opener against FBS opponent Middle Tennessee he led the team past Tim DeMorat and Fordham while going thirty of 44 for 268 yards, one touchdown, and one interception.
+After losing the season-opener against FBS opponent Middle Tennessee he led the team past Fordham while going 30 of 44 for 268 yards, one touchdown, and one interception.
 After beating Charleston Southern 41–14 they'd lose to Holy Cross 15–45.
-On homecoming night against Gardner–Webb he went eighteen of 31 for 289 yards and four touchdowns in the team's 54–17 win.
+On homecoming night against Gardner–Webb he went 18 of 31 for 289 yards and four touchdowns in the team's 54–17 win.
 After losing a close 28–31 game against No. 24 Princeton he led the team to four-straight wins.
 In that span he threw for thirteen touchdowns including four against North Alabama and Robert Morris.
 In the four game stretch the team outscored opponents 158 to 73.
 Muskett and the Hawks could not beat Big South champion and No. 5 Kennesaw State in the season-finale as they lost 17–49.
 Following the season he earned his second-straight First Team All-Big South selection and also made HERO sports All-American Sophomore team.

 In 2022, he started the first eight games for the team before missing the final three games with a knee injury.
 The team transitioned into the Colonial Athletic Association (CAA) for the 2022 season and he was named as a CAA Preseason All-Conference selection.
 In the team's CAA debut in conference play the Hawks fell to New Hampshire 21–31.
 Against Fordham he threw for a season-high 323 yards and two touchdowns despite the 49–52 loss.
 Following a 45–6 win over Georgetown he led the Hawks past No. 10 Villanova 49–42.
-In the upset win he threw for 161 yards on eleven of seventeen passing and an additional three touchdown passes.
+In the upset win he threw for 161 yards on 11 of 17 passing and an additional three touchdown passes.
 Against Lehigh he threw for three touchdown passes while winning 35–7.
 On the ground he also ran for 56 yards and another touchdown.
-In a game that went into seventh-overtime against No. 19 Rhode Island he threw for 249 yards and three touchdowns.
+In a game that went to 7 overtimes against No. 19 Rhode Island he threw for 249 yards and three touchdowns.
 He would not play the final three games against Towson, No. 16 Delaware and Stony Brook.
 Following the season he announced his intent to transfer from the team.